|

 could not see it clearly.

-The shape was clearer now andtoo lateHaldir suddenly
+The shape was clearer now andtoo lateHaldir realised

-knew what he was seeing.
-He instinctively lifted his hands to
+what he was seeing.
+Instinctively, he lifted his hands to protect

-protect himself as the shape raised its arm but the metal bar
+himself as the shape raised its arm, but the metal bar still found

-still found its target and he fell down the stairs, unconscious.
+its target, and Haldir fell down the stairs.

 who had insisted on accompanying Legolas, outside the city walls

-and to the mouth of the drain, but the dogs could not pick up
+to the mouth of the drain, but the dogs could not pick up a scent.

-"Where would he take her?" asked Legolas, walking away
+"Where would he take her?" said Legolas, retreating

-from the filth and squatting down on the grass.
+from the muck, and squatting down upon the grass.
 "He cannot

 take her to the apothecarys shop.
 Where else could he hide

 her?
-Where does this orc live?
+Where does the orc live?
 Where do we look?
-Someone must
+Someone must know!"

-know!"
-One of Eomers dogs began sniffing around him.
+One of Eomers dogs began sniffing around him; Legolas patted

-But Legolas had begun to watch the dog.
-"Look!" he
+But Legolas had noticed something.
+"Look!" he cried,

 "He has picked up Eowyns scent!" said Eomer.